 Who Should Apply?

-This semester attracts upper-level science students interested in complementing marine science research with the wisdom, concepts, and skills necessary to effectively operate within the world of public policy.
+This study abroad program attracts upper-level science students interested in complementing marine science research with the wisdom, concepts, and skills necessary to operate effectively within the world of public policy.

 Prerequisites: A minimum of three lab science courses (at least one at the 300-level) or permission from the SEA faculty.
 Not sure if you qualify?
 Contact your Admissions Counselor.